Stop by any Coastguard unit and you will encounter New Zealanders calmly and professionally going about the intense business of saving lives at sea.

 “I was in Wellington back in 1968 when the Wahine disaster happened.
 There was a huge storm in Cook Strait and the ferry foundered, killing 51 people.
 We spent all day in a little boat, rowing and rescuing people.
 It was a terrible time but it made me want to get out there and help people in the water, which is why I went on to become one of the founding members of Coastguard Wellington.

 “I’d always had a yearning for the sea, had always sailed and had a stint as a sea scuba instructor, so it seemed like the right thing to do – to get out there.
-After a while in Wellington, I moved to Auckland and Coastguard Auckland, where I’ve been for the past 17 years.
+After a while in Wellington, I moved to Auckland and Coastguard Auckland, where I’ve been since.

 “I’ve been involved with most aspects of the organisation, most notably as a qualified search and rescue tutor with Coastguard Boating Education, which saw me receive the tutor of the year award a few years ago.
 I guess you could say I’ve had my fingers in a lot of pies; I like to give back and thoroughly enjoy training and responding to call-outs in the city.

 “We get a lot of young crews coming through who have a thirst for knowledge and I like being a part of that.
 It’s also important that we keep our training up to speed so we feel comfortable and confident to put ourselves in any position and know we can handle it.
-That includes boat-handing skills; firefighting, mechanical and people skills; fitness swimming; and technology changes.
+That includes boat-handling skills; firefighting, mechanical and people skills; fitness, swimming; and technology changes.

 “Since working with Coastguard, I’ve been involved in too many incidents to count, most of which have had happy endings with new members signing up to Coastguard.
 I remember rescuing a woman who had a heart attack on a vessel near Ponui Island.
 We were met en route back to Auckland by a rescue helper with spare oxygen and then by a paramedic and the woman was taken away to hospital.
 Some weeks later we got an extremely nice thank you letter, which made us feel very humble.